mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 ![Endpoint Creation Screen](/ai-gateway/ai-gateway-screen.png)

-You can now test it with `curl` or your favorite REST clien (I like the REST Client extension in VS Code).
+You can now test it with `curl` or your favorite REST client (I like the REST Client extension in VS Code).
 After sending a few requests, open the **Experiments** page under your shared experiment path to see fresh traces appear.
 Here’s a quick demo showing the process:

 <div class="video-wrapper">
     <video controls playsinline>